Published in

 Portrait of King Louis XV by Rosalba Carriera | Source: Via Wikimedia Commons

-As she made numerous portraits and they came in demand, in recognition of her achievement, she also became a member of the French Academy- a remarkable honour for any artist.
+As she made numerous portraits and they came in demand, in recognition of her achievement, she also became a member of the French Academy- a remarkable honor for any artist.
 Her talents were truly top-notch by the international clientele.
 The aristocrats from England demanded her portraits, and even the King of Denmark, including several upper classes, was among her patrons.

 In the Portrait of Felicita Sartoni in Turkish Dress, Rosalba showed Felicita, one of her pupils, in a lighter illuminance through shining and gleaming skin tone and softer accents of her facial features.
-The dark-coloured blue dress with lighter and comforting brushstrokes goes well with the subject over the dark background.
+The dark-colored blue dress with lighter and comforting brushstrokes goes well with the subject over the dark background.

 Portrait of Felicita Sartoni in Turkish Dress Rosalba Carriera